csmith0414/weather-dashboard/README.md

 ## Usage

-To provide a portfolio for the developer to provide example of their work
+To provide a user with the ability to see the current weather and five day forcast for a specific city

 ## Credits